CreativeAlloy/eleventy-netlify-boilerplate/posts/critical-thinking-fundamentals-introduction.md

 - A **premise** is a foundational statement, assumption, or proposition.
 - A **conclusion** is the final decision reached through reasoning.

-Arguments can be **correct** and **incorrect,** **sound** and **valid.** Sound and valid are often used interchangeably in colloquial discourse; however, soundness and validity are two different concepts:
+Arguments are evaluated on two main criteria - **validity** and **soundness.** Although people colloquially use these terms interchangeably, the truth is that they are completely separate:
-- A **correct** argument is one which conforms to reality and fact.
+- A **valid** argument is one where the logical structure is flawless.
+In a valid argument, if the premises are true, the conclusion must absolutely be true.
+Crucially, an argument's structure can be valid even if its premises are completely false in reality.
-- An **incorrect** argument is, analogically, one which does not.
+- An **invalid** argument is one where the logical structure is broken.
+Even if the premises are factually true, they do not logically guarantee the conclusion.
-- A **sound** argument is a correct argument which leads to a truthful conclusion.
+- A **sound** argument is the ultimate goal.
+It is an argument that is both structurally **valid,** and whose premises are empirically **true** in reality.

-- A **valid** argument is usually an incorrect argument leading to a faulty conclusion, but whose logical structure is otherwise valid.
+An axiom to keep in mind is that **all sound arguments are valid, but not all valid arguments are sound.**

 You may find it difficult to wrap your head around these concepts at first, but in truth, they will start making sense as soon as we explore a few examples.